Creating Rose Hydrosol to make Rose Water Facial Toner

 I carefully removed the water-filled lid and let the entire thing cool.
 The last thing I needed was to spill the liquid gold in that little bowl!
 I knew I needed to have at least 16 oz of rose hydrosol to make eight bottles of Rose Water toner.
 Once everything was cool enough to handle, I took the small glass bowl out and poured it into a clean measuring cup.
 Guess how much rose water I had?
 Exactly 16 oz on the dot!!
 I couldn’t have done that if I tried!

 The next steps in the process were fairly easy compared to the steam distillation.
 I combined the rose hydrosol with the other ingredients: witch hazel, aloe vera liquid, and rose absolute oil.
-Witch hazel aids in reducing skin irritation and contains anti-oxidants that help neutralize free radicals in your skin.
-Because of its anti-inflammatory properties it may be useful in treating acne, psoriasis and eczema.
+Witch hazel contains antioxidants and is anti-inflammatory.
 Rose absolute oil is anti-inflammatory and is an astringent.
 It is great for dry, itchy skin.
 Aloe vera liquid contains beneficial vitamins, minerals, sugars, enzymes, salicylic acids, and amino acids.
-It can help reduce the appearance of dark spots.
 Mucopolysaccharides, found in the aloe plant, help retain moisture in the skin.
-Aloe vera liquid can also help sooth psoriasis and eczema.

 Check out all of our other wonderful, handmade, all-natural, vegan soaps, lip balms, lotion bars and much more by clicking here.